marie-ototoi/s-paths/readme.md

 ## Deploy

-Commit to master.
+Commit to master (if you have not already done it to simulate deployment).
-When tests are passed (step 1 in CI) and the new image is built and published to Gitlab registry (step 2 in CI), activate Step # (deployment) manually.
+When tests are passed (step 1 in CI) and the new image is built and published to Gitlab registry (step 2 in CI), activate Step 3 (deployment) manually.

 ## Tests